Applications are now closed.

 What the UKSPF will support

-The objectives for each of three UKSPF Investment priorities - communities and place, supporting local business and people and skills - are outlined in the UKSPF Prospectus (external link).
+The objectives for each of three UKSPF Investment priorities - communities and place, supporting local business and people and skills - are outlined in the UKSPF Prospectus.

-For Wales, 53 UKSPF interventions are permitted covering the three investment priorities and the Multiply programme:
+For Wales, the previous UKSPF interventions (excluding ‘Multiply’) are permitted covering the three investment priorities.

 As well as demonstrating alignment with the UKSPF itself, projects seeking support in North Wales must: